roei-birger/the-bill/README.md

 2. Go to the "Balance" tab
 3. **Exporting Summary to Members**:
    - Click "Export Summary to Members"
+   - The summary displays household units with their combined balances
+   - Example format:
+     ```
+     📊 Summary for Group: Independence Day 2025 📊

+     👤 Noa and Roei
+     💸 Balance: -32.00 ₪ (to pay)
+     📥 Total paid: 25.00 ₪
+     📤 To pay:
+        • To Avital: 32.00 ₪
+     ```
-   - The summary will be displayed in a separate window and can be copied to the clipboard
+   - The summary can be copied to clipboard

+4. **Exporting Household Unit Summary**:
+   - In the "Balance" tab, dedicated export buttons appear for each household unit
+   - Click "Export Summary: [Household Name]"
+   - A dedicated summary for that household will be displayed with detailed breakdown

-4. **Exporting Group Data**:
+5. **Exporting Group Data**:
    - Click "Export Data"
    - Choose format (JSON or CSV)
    - The file will be saved in the data folder